Throughout my 19 years on this earth if there’s anything I’ve mastered it’s most definitely the art of people watching.

 When the clock strikes 11 o’clock, this idyllic town descends into absolute CHAOS…

-The free fruit delivery has arrived
+The free fruit delivery has arrived!!

 …Picture frames of kids and pink fluffy pencil cases go flying as the stampede for the ripest banana commences.
-Its intense.
+It’s intense.

-Once the delivery man escapes with minimal injuries and the fruit is diminished without trace, all snaps back to reality as if nothing has happened, photo frames are straightened, toppled cacti are back to their original positions and lost shoes are returned to their rightful owners.
+Once the delivery man escapes with minimal injuries and the fruit is demolished without trace, all snaps back to reality as if nothing has happened, photo frames are straightened, toppled cacti are back to their original positions and lost shoes are returned to their rightful owners.

 …okay, maybe that’s a bit of an exaggeration, but you get the gist!